Carbonfreezer/multiplayer/README.md

 causes a full resync.

 ## Ternio
+If you're new to the system, start with [Tic-Tac-Toe](#tic-tac-toe).
+Once comfortable, Ternio demonstrates patterns needed for more complex games.
 Ternio is a more advanced sample.
-This game implements a three player Reversi extension, with rule details readable on the games [site](https://board-game-hub.de/games/ternio.html).
+This game implements a three-player Reversi extension, with rule details readable on the games [site](https://board-game-hub.de/games/ternio.html).

 This sample features:

-- Three active players.
+* Three active players.
-- Host privileges for color assignments and nickname setting.
+* Host privileges for color assignments and nickname setting.
-- Animations on the board triggered by network synchronizations.
+* Animation transitions triggered by incoming delta updates (stone placement and flipping).
-- More complex state machine for the game.
+* More complex state machine for the game.

 The rough structure of the project is comparable to [Tic-Tac-Toe](#tic-tac-toe).
-The module **board_logic** contains the game board representation including the rules and a few helper structs to present the board during different phases over the graphics system to the player.
-The module **network_logic** contains all elements relevant for the network library. **render_system** is the rendering system for the game board, the sound, animation and the GUI interacttion. **global_game** contains the largest part of the front end.
+The module **board_logic** contains the game board representation, including the rules and a few helper structs to present the board during different phases over the graphics system to the player.
+The module **network_logic** contains all elements relevant to the network library. **render_system** is the rendering system for the game board, the sound, animation, and the GUI interaction. **global_game** contains the largest part of the front end.

 # Creating your own game